 PPP Key goals and targets in the national energy mix National Challenges Role & contribution of KNPP 1.
-Draft Energy & Petroleum Policy 2015 Sufficient and affordable energy supply to all sectors of the economy Estimated hydropower potential of about 6,000MW.
-Coal is expected to provide about 2,000MW of electricity generation by 2017 and 4,500MW by 2030.
-Geothermal expected to provide at least 1,900MW by 2017 and 5,500MW by 2030. s4.4.7.1(2) recognizes that that nuclear sector can produce enormous amounts of electricity at a relatively economical cost. s6.1(5) recognizes the need for strategic environmental assessments (SEAs) for energy related master plans and programmes to identify and minimize any negative environmental impacts. of nuclear energy remains the management of nuclear related radioactive waste.
+Draft Energy & Petroleum Policy 2015 Sufficient and affordable energy supply to all sectors of the economy Estimated hydropower potential of about 6,000MW Coal is expected to provide about 2,000MW of electricity generation by 2017 and 4,500MW by 2030 Geothermal expected to provide at least 1,900MW by 2017 and 5,500MW by 2030 s4.4.7.1(2) recognizes that that nuclear sector can produce enormous amounts of electricity at a relatively economical cost s6.1(5) recognizes the need for strategic environmental assessments (SEAs) for energy related master plans and programmes to identify and minimize any negative environmental impacts s6.2.4(1) recognizes traditional challenge of nuclear energy remains the management of nuclear related radioactive waste.
 Spent fuel rods can either be safely stored until the radioactive levels reduce to non-toxic levels or be reprocessed and reused in generation of nuclear energy.
-The waste also requires special handling and storage facilities to reduce the risk of exposure to employees, the public and the environment. s6.2.4(2) recognizes that a nuclear meltdown may cause release of radioactive impact to environment, health and safety of persons.
-However, further research has led to development of advanced reactors with enhanced security and safety mechanisms that greatly diminish the possibility of nuclear s4.4.7 is on generation of Electricity using Nuclear Energy s4.4.7.1(2) envisages that the first nuclear plant of 1,000MW is expected to be commissioned in 2024.
-Additional units of 1,000MW each are expected to be commissioned in 2026, 2029 and 2031.
-The introduction of nuclear plants into the grid is justified by the demand for electricity within the Eastern Africa Power Pool (EAPP) s4.4.7.1(2) recognizes that nuclear power stations nuclear energy utilizes less land.
-A 1,000MW capacity plant, nuclear energy requires less that 1km2, compared to solar 33 km2 and wind 165 km2
+The waste also requires special handling and storage facilities to reduce the risk of exposure to employees, the public and the environment s6.2.4(2) recognizes that a nuclear meltdown may cause release of radioactive materials which can have a negative impact to environment, health and safety of persons.
+However, further research has led to development of advanced reactors with enhanced security and safety mechanisms that greatly diminish the possibility of nuclear accidents High cost of energy, low per capita incomes, and low levels of industrialization Nuclear plants require high upfront capital cost Nuclear waste is highly radioactive and non-biodegradable Nuclear accidents are catastrophic as experienced in Chernobyl, Ukraine (1986) and Fukushima, Japan (2011) hence no guarantee on safety s4.4.7 is on generation of Electricity using Nuclear Energy s4.4.7.1(2) envisages that the first nuclear plant of 1,000MW is expected to be commissioned in 2024.
+Additional units of 1,000MW each are expected to be commissioned in 2026, 2029 and 2031 The introduction of nuclear plants into the grid is justified by the demand for electricity within the Eastern Africa Power Pool (EAPP) s4.4.7.1(2) recognizes that nuclear power stations nuclear energy utilizes less land.
+A 1,000MW capacity plant, nuclear energy requires less that 1km2, compared to solar 33 km2 and wind 165 km2 2.
+Least Cost Power Development The national peak demand for 2030 15,026 MW Max hydropower potential in the range of 3000- 6000 MW. (with over 750MW exploited) Existing hydropower plants contribute over 50% The energy expansion plan over the 20-year period